iamtheblackunicorn/rget/README.markdown

 ## NOTE :scroll:

 - *RGET :rocket: :fire:* by Alexander Abraham :black_heart: a.k.a. *"The Black Unicorn" :unicorn:*
-- Licensed under the MIT license.## INSTALLATION
+- Licensed under the MIT license.